vincentntang/vincentntang.com/content/posts/20230425-retiring-tampa-devs/index.md

 To do that, I am taking the initiative.
 By stepping down later this year.
 To create a vacuum so that others may step forward.

-And I've done just that.
-I'm intentionally hosting less events, and not showing up to our networking engagements on time.
-So members don't see me as often and self organize on their own

-I delegate whenever possible, even if the perfectionist in me knows things will not be to my ideal standards.
+I delegate whenever possible, even if the perfectionist in me knows things will not be to my ideal standards, and things take longer with more overhead

 I don't step in and give final say to my VP.
-I do an intentionally average job to set the standards lower now, so that others aren't shadowing the high bar I originally set.
+I spend less hours throughout the week planning events so that I don't overwork myself at the expense of an unsustainably high bar I set

+I give oppurtunities for others to step up with [an open invitation](https://www.vincentntang.com/attract-right-people-invitation/)

 When people reach out to me for leadership decisions, I point them to my VP to decide instead